kevinj14902/kevinj14902/README.md

-## Hi there 👋
+## Hi there 👋, I'm Kevin

-- My name is Kevin Jia.
-I'm a student from Canada.
+- I'm a student from Canada.
 - I'm currently a Computer Science student studying at Dalhousie University.
 - You can contact me through one of two emails: kw583478@dal.ca or kevinj14902@gmail.com